Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Model description

+The first term of Eq.~\ref{eq:amazon_model} is a spatial diffusion term~\cite{Wuyts2019}, where $D$ denotes the meridional diffusion coefficient.
+The second term describes the dependence of the tree cover $T$ on two hydrological variables: Mean Annual Precipitation (MAP), Maximum Cumulative Water Deficit (MCWD).
+The functions $U_{MAP}$ and $U_{MCWD}$ correspond respectively to the MAP and MCWD potentials, based on the empirical distributions presented in~\cite{Flores2024} (see Extended Data Fig.~1 therein) of MAP against tree cover and MCWD against tree cover.
+These distributions were obtained from the MODIS~\cite{modis} dataset (Moderate Resolution Imaging Spectroradiometer), containing local measurements of tree cover, MAP and MCWD realized in the Amazon basin. \cite{Flores2024} showed that, when plotted against MAP or MCWD, $T$ possesses three stable states: a rainforest state (around $80\%$ tree cover), a low tree cover state (around $30\%$ tree cover) and a treeless state.
+We used that same dataset to derive the combined MAP-MCWD potential, as detailed in the next subsection (Sect.~\ref{sec:potentials}).

+Finally, the third term of Eq.~\ref{eq:amazon_model} is a noise process modeling changes in $T$ occurring on a faster time scale than the numerical time step (typically a few days), in particular wildfires.
+The $\alpha-$stable noise process~\cite{Zheng2025} itself is denoted as $\eta^\alpha$ and its amplitude is denoted as $\sigma$ (see Sect.~\ref{sec:fire_term} for details).
+The function $f(T,MAP)$ denotes the physical fire amplitude depending on tree cover and MAP.

 The dynamics of the model result from the interplay between vegetation diffusion and the most stable tree cover value allowed by the combined potential of MAP and MCWD.
-The presence of noise occasionally perturbs the system on a time scale faster than the set time step.
-At the domain boundaries, we apply von Neumann boundary conditions.
-All parameters of this model are presented in Table~\ref{tab:params}, along with their description and the reference from which we took their values.
-We expand on each term of the model in the following subsections.
+The presence of noise occasionally perturbs the system on a faster time scale.
+At the domain boundaries, we apply von Neumann (no-flux) boundary conditions.
+We solve the equation for tree cover (Eq.~\ref{eq:amazon_model}) using a discrete time step $\mathrm{d}t=0.05$ years and a spatial step $\mathrm{d}\theta=0.04^\circ$.
+To ensure numerical stability of the solution independently of these parameters, Eq.~\ref{eq:amazon_model} is integrated using the Backwards Euler scheme.